yukihirop/r2-oas/README.md

 end
 ```

-Alternatively you can set CORS headers in a `before` block.
+Alternatively, you can set CORS headers in a `before` block.

 ```ruby
 before do